Tensor Networks for Probabilistic Sequence Modeling: Regex Sampling and Regularization

-\section{Sampling}
+The correspondence developed above between syntactic operations on regex and linear-algebraic operations on transfer operators endows u-MPS models with surprising capabilities unavailable to probabilistic models based on neural networks.
+We discuss the application of these techniques for sampling from conditional distributions of strings matching a target regex, as well as for utilizing a novel form of task-specific regularization during training.

+\subsection{Sampling}

-The exact correspondence developed above between syntactic operations on regex and linear-algebraic operations on CP maps endows u-MPS models with rich sampling capabilities unseen in typical generative models.
-In particular, the function $\Sample$ defined recursively in Algorithm~\ref{alg:sampling} gives a means of converting any regex $R$ into an efficient sampling procedure, whose random outputs are (for unambiguous $R$) unbiased samples from the conditional u-MPS distribution associated with the subset $R \subset \Sigma^*$.
+We introduce a regex-parameterized sampling function $\Sample$ in Algorithm~\ref{alg:sampling}. $\Sample$ gives a recursive means of converting any regex $R$ into an efficient sampling procedure, whose random outputs are (for unambiguous $R$) unbiased samples from the conditional u-MPS distribution associated with the subset $R \subset \Sigma^*$.
 This is formalized in \begin{theorem} Consider a u-MPS model with core tensor $\mc{A}$ and boundary vectors $\alpha$ and $\omega$, along with an unambiguous regex $R$ whose right transfer operator $\ER_R$ converges.
-Let $P_*$ indicate the probability distribution over arbitrary strings defined by the u-MPS, so that $\Sigma_{s\in\Sigma^*} P_*(s) = 1$.
-Then calling $\Sample(R, \alphamat, \omegamat)$ generates a random string $s \in \Sigma^*$ from the conditional u-MPS distribution $P_*(s | s \in R) = P_*(s) / P_*(R)$, where $P_*(R) := \sum_{s' \in R} P_*(s')$. \end{theorem} We prove Theorem~\ref{thm:sample} in Appendix~\ref{sec:appendix_b}, which also discusses sampling with ambiguous regex $R$.
-For this latter case, Algorithm~\ref{alg:sampling} works identically, but returns samples from a distribution where strings $s$ are weighted based on the number of times $s$ matches $R$.
+Let $P$ indicate the probability distribution over arbitrary strings defined by the u-MPS, so that $\Sigma_{s\in\Sigma^*} P(s) = 1$.
+Then calling $\Sample(R, \alphamat, \omegamat)$ samples a string $s \in \Sigma^*$ from the conditional u-MPS distribution $P(s | s \in R) = P(s) / P(R)$, with $s \in R$ and where $P(R) := \sum_{s' \in R} P(s')$. \end{theorem} We prove Theorem~\ref{thm:sample} in Appendix~\ref{sec:appendix_b}, which also discusses the use of ambiguous regex $R$.
+For this latter case, Algorithm~\ref{alg:sampling} works identically, but weights strings $s$ by the number of times $s$ matches $R$.

 Although Algorithm~\ref{alg:sampling} is written in a recursive manner, it is useful to consider the simple example $R = \Sigma^n$, a concatenation of the single-character regex $\Sigma$ with itself $n$ times, to understand the overall control flow.
 In this case, Algorithm~\ref{alg:sampling} first attempts to sample the initial character in the string via a recursive call to $\Sample(\Sigma, \alphamat, \ER_{\Sigma^{n-1}}(\omegamat))$.
 This requires $n-1$ applications of the transfer operator $\ER$ to the initial right boundary matrix, and yields one new character before continuing to the right and repeating this process again.